Belgian Draft Horse - Breed & Info

 The expression in the eye is intelligent and kind, with a head small in proportion to the body, and somewhat square and plain.
 Colors vary from line to line, but sorrels and chestnuts are more plentiful, although there are certainly bays, duns, grays and red roans with black points.

-Other HSC pages that offer information about the Belgian: horses, breeding, industry supplies, etc.
+Other HSC pages that offer information about the Belgian: horses, breeding, industry supplies, shows, event calendar, etc.